 DL Sure.
 Gladly.
 I'm glad you didn't say "raised and grew up," because some people deny they've ever grown up.
 But in any case, I was born and brought up in Brooklyn, New York.
 I spent the summers, usually, in Nova Scotia, but the rest of the year in Brooklyn.
+I usually, in Nova Scotia, but the rest of the year in Brooklyn.
 I rather enjoyed it.
-I probably got more education before Amherst than after it, because I went to a very, very good prep school, Polytechnic Preparatory Country Day School, on Dycker Heights.
-I always say-bar none-those were the most important four years of education for me.
+I probably got more education before Amherst than after it, because I went to a very, very ciation Lila A. JA Well, as f I fell in love with biology.

+education for me.
 Even though Amherst was a swell college, and P and S [Columbia University College of Physicians and Surgeons] was a swell medical school, for me, the prep school was much, much more important.